busaileh/Building-a-Smart-Home-System/README.md

  -----

-To build a smrt home system from scratch, we develop:
+To build a smart home system from scratch, we develop:

 (1) A web application written in HTML,CSS, Javasript, PHP and python.